bradlewt/dea-mosaic-builder/README.md

 Naigate to the [Login](https://docs.digitalearthafrica.org/en/latest/sandbox/access.html) page, once the account has been created.

 After logging in, choose the default environment with 2 Cores and 16 GB RAM.
-If for some reason this environment is slow, a later switch to the large environment is possible as well, without any loss of data.
 Hit "Start" and the server should begin starting up.

 <br />
 <br />